Hosting Custom Plugin Indexes

 krew-index repository, which allows

 centralized discovery through community curation.

-However, you can host your own plugin indexes (and possibly remove/replace the
+However, you can host your own plugin indexes (and possibly remove or replace the

 default index).
-It’s not recommended to host your own plugin index, unless you
+Hosting your own plugin index is not recommended, unless you

-- you want to run a private plugin index in your organization (e.g. to be
+- You want to run a private plugin index in your organization (e.g.

 Hosting your own custom index is simple: